ArendPeter/GameMakerGuide/docs/14_Platformer_Camera/3_AdvancedCamera.md

 ``TODO``: But what about the left side?

 <details data-summary="How to implement TRIGGER TRANSITION TO THE RIGHT?" markdown="1">
-We can largely copy and past, but with a few critical differences
+We can largely copy and paste, but with a few critical differences

 ```
 ////TRIGGER TRANSITION TO THE LEFT